Kevinw2013/Lann_documents/docs/quickstart.md

 # Quick start

-We're Going to set up a basic annotation project in LANN.
+We're going to set up a basic annotation project in LANN.
 The only prerequisite is that you should already have the data you want to label:)

 Just follow these simple steps.